neo4j-labs/text2cypher/datasets/synthetic_opus_demodbs/README.md

 Notebooks:

-* `generate_text2cypher_questions.ipynb`: Generate questions and prepare input for OpenAI batch processing job
-* `process_batch_output.ipynb`: Process batch process output and validate the generate Cypher statements by examining if they return any values, have syntax errors, or do queries timeout.
+* `anthropic_text2cypher.ipynb`: Generate Cypher statements and validate them by examining if they return any values, have syntax errors, or do queries timeout.

-Dataset is available at `text2cypher_gpt4turbo.csv`.
+Dataset is available at `text2cypher_claudeopus.csv`.
 Columns are the following:

 * `question`: Natural language question
 * `cypher`: Corresponding Cypher statement based on the provided question
-* `type`: Type of question, see `generate_text2cypher_questions.ipynb` for more information
+* `type`: Type of question, see `synthetic_gpt4turbo_demodbs/generate_text2cypher_questions.ipynb` for more information
 * `database`: Database that the questions is aimed at
 * `syntax_error`: Does the Cypher statement result in Cypher syntax error
 * `timeout`: Does the Cypher statement take more than 10 seconds to complete